 Each of these tickets can be easily purchased at the ticket kiosks located at each station.
 You should just be informed in advance of which ticket to buy.
 There are dozens of different tickets and passes to consider, based on your group size (solo or multiple people) and the number of days you’re using Munich’s transit.

-For more information on these different public transport passes in Munich you can visit: the official Munich Traffic & Tariff department website, which provides all the fare and route information you’ll need to get around the city.
-Munich transportation ticket prices during Oktoberfest 2022 are:
+For more information on these different public transport passes in Munich you can visit: the official Munich Traffic & Tariff Department website, which provides all the fare and route information you’ll need to get around the city.
+Munich transportation ticket prices during Oktoberfest 2024 are:

-The prices mentioned above are for the Inner District.
+The prices mentioned above are for the Inner District (Zone M).
 If you are staying on the outskirts of Munich, you’ll need to purchase a ticket that includes zones further out.
-So to save time and save money, it’s best to try and stay within the Inner District when considering cheap accommodation in Munich for Oktoberfest.
+So to save time and money, it’s best to try and stay within the Inner District when considering cheap accommodation in Munich for Oktoberfest.
+Here is Munich’s transit zone map with the Inner District in white.
+Plan accordingly.

 Consider Taking Uber in Munich during Oktoberfest